benc/accounting/README.md

 		rails server

-## Frontend
+## Client

 ### Get it up and running

-* Get into the frontend directory
+* Get into the client directory

-		cd front
+		cd client

 * Install gulp